jefdewitt/jekyll_portfolio/README.md

 ## Notes On Liquid Syntax

 The Liquid templating engine assigns variables via the method shown below.
-Notice `.url` method used to get the respective URLs.
+Notice the `.url` method used to get the respective URLs.

 ```liquid
 {% assign currentPage = page.url %}
 {% assign currentPost = post.url %}
 ```

-You evaluate variables to the document by wrapping them inside double curly braces.
+An output statement is a set of double curly braces containing an expression; when the template is rendered, it gets replaced with the value of that expression.

 ```liquid
 <p>{{ current }}</p>